Arlorean/Casper/README.md

 ![](docs/InternetMagazine-March1997-Article.jpg)

-In **2019** in a bid to learn about Blazor I decided to ressurect the old emulator code again and port it to C#.
+In **2019** in a bid to learn about Blazor I decided to resurrect the old emulator code again and port it to C#.
 I did a Windows Forms reference first so I could make sure things were working as they should be.
 Then I moved on to the Blazor version.
-I could see the same story of interpretted byte code initially with the promise of JIT or AOT (Ahead-of-Time) compilation hopefully making the Blazor WebAssembly version run in real-time once again.
+I could see the same story of interpreted byte code initially with the promise of JIT or AOT (Ahead-of-Time) compilation hopefully making the Blazor WebAssembly version run in real-time once again.